Updated: Rep. Thompson, Sens. Fetterman and McCormick support Trump on Iran strikes

 “President Trump gave the Iranian Regime 60 days to pursue a nuclear deal — it refused,” Thompson stated.
 “They have supported terrorism, targeted Israelis and Americans, and now WILL NOT obtain a nuclear weapon.”

-Democratic Sen. John Fetterman stated on X as well: “As I’ve long maintained, this was the correct move by @POTUS. … Iran is the world’s leading sponsor of terrorism and cannot have nuclear capabilities.
+Democratic Sen. John Fetterman stated on X: “As I’ve long maintained, this was the correct move by @POTUS. … Iran is the world’s leading sponsor of terrorism and cannot have nuclear capabilities.
 I’m grateful for and salute the finest military in the world.”

 Joint Chiefs Chairman Gen. Dan Caine speaks during a news conference at the Pentagon in Washington, Sunday, June 22, 2025, after the U.S. military struck three sites in Iran, directly joining Israel’s effort to destroy the country’s nuclear program.
 (AP Photo/Alex Brandon)